kaiiyer/rajappan/digital_security.md

 -   [Security in a Box](https://tacticssecurityinabox.org) Digital security tools and tactics.
 The Tactics Guides in this toolkit cover basic principles, including advice on how to use social media and mobile phones more safely.
 The Tool Guides offer step-by-step instructions to help you install, configure and use some essential digital security software and services.

--   [Accessnow](https://www.accessnow.org/first-look-at-digital-security/) Access Now defends and extends the digital rights of users at risk around the world.
-By combining direct technical support, comprehensive policy engagement, global advocacy, grassroots grantmaking, and convenings such as RightsCon, we fight for human rights in the digital age.

 -   [Data Detox kits](https://tacticaltech.org/news/data-detox-kit/) Small steps to change your habits and reduce data traces.
 The Data Detox Kit is an 8-day step-by-step guide on how to reduce data traces online.
 Each day has a different focus --- from cleaning up your apps, to social media, to your phone's connectivity --- informing you of the data processes, walking you through some changes you can make, and giving you a small challenge at the end of each day.

 -   [Open Web Application Security Project (OWASP)](https://www.owasp.org/index.php/Main_Page) A worldwide not-for-profit charitable organization focused on improving the security of software.
 Our mission is to make software security visible in order to provide impartial, practical information about AppSec to individuals, corporations, universities, government agencies, and other organizations worldwide.